-The Forest of Dean Community Wellbeing Team is part of a countywide service and may be able to offer support and advice to guide you during these times.
+The Forest of Dean Community Wellbeing Team are part of a countywide service that may be able to offer support and advice to guide you during these times.
 The service is available to anyone over the age of 16 years.

 First of all, a named member of the team will have a conversation with you about what matters to you, where your interests lie, what your strengths are and what would help meet the challenges you face.
 This may lead to some one-to-one support, connection with others in your community or an introduction to a group or organisation.

 Who can the wellbeing service help?